 During Google Shopping campaign management, you will find that ad performance will vary significantly according to time of day or day of week.
 Implement day parting to increase bids for high performance times and decrease bids for low performance times – this strategy is aimed to provide maximum exposure for your ads during peak performance times.

 Need help implementing these tips?
-Get in touch with our team of Google AdWords management experts!
+Get in touch with our team of Google Ads management experts!